The 2016 Silent Movies Calendar features "The Great West"!

-I produce this calendar every year with generous contributions of photographs from silent film fans, as a benefit to silent film preservation.
+I produce this calendar every year with generous contributions of photographs from collectors and institutions, as a benefit for silent film preservation.

 Total net proceeds (after printing expenses) are used to benefit silent film restoration.